crossroadsfpga/enso_eval/README.md

 After the commands finish running, you will be presented with a **JTAG console** for both FPGAs.
 You can leave the consoles open as we will use them to check NIC statistics later.
 You should open a new terminal window to run the next steps.

 Before moving on, check if the FPGAs are listed as PCIe devices.
 You can do so by running `enso/scripts/list_enso_nics.sh` on both machines.
-If an FPGA is listed as a USB device but not as a PCIe device, you should reboot the machine and run the above command again for the corresponding machine.[^2]
+If an FPGA is listed as a USB device but not as a PCIe device, you should reboot the machine and run the above command again for the corresponding machine.
+The script will also give you a warning if you need to reboot.[^2]

 [^2]: Rebooting should only be required the first time you load the FPGA after the server has been *power cycled*.
 Note that this is not the same as rebooting the machine.